enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/what-are-analysis-environments.md

 When it comes to coding in Python, there are several environments you can choose from.

-Analysis environments are shells, [IDE's](https://www.enki.com/glossary/general/ide), and other ways where you can test, run, modify, execute, and so on, a programming language's code.
+These environments are shells, [IDE's](https://www.enki.com/glossary/general/ide), and other ways where you can test, run, modify, execute, and so on, a programming language's code.

-For instance, the most basic environment you can write Python is in your OS's terminal[1].
+For instance, the most basic environment you can write Python in is your OS's terminal[1].

-You can write and test code here by first initializing the [interpreter](https://www.enki.com/glossary/general/interpreter) by typing `python` in your terminal.
+To open the Python environment in your terminal (known as *initializing the [interpreter](https://www.enki.com/glossary/general/interpreter)*), type in the word `python` and press Enter.

-> 💡 Different versions of Python will have different keywords to launch the basic interpreter.
-However, the most common ones are `py` and `python`.
+> 💡 Different versions of Python will have different keywords to launch the interpreter.
+The most common ones are `py` and `python`.

-Even though most operating systems come with a pre-installed version of the Python interpreter it is not the recommended way for coding.
-This is because there are far superior environments with better interpreters for coding in Python.
+Even though most operating systems come with a pre-installed version of the Python interpreter it is not the recommended tool for codinng as it lacks many features.

-Some of these are:
+There are far superior environments with better interpreters for coding in Python, such as
 - Jupyter Lab
 - IDLE
 - nteract